ardanlabs/python-go/pyext/README.md

 Let's go over line by line:
 - 01: Import the `ctypes` module
 - 02: Load the shared library
-- 03: Assing a variable to the `verify` function
+- 03: Assign a variable to the `verify` function
-- 04, 05: Tell ctypes the paramter types and return type of `verify`.
+- 04, 05: Tell ctypes the parameter types and return type of `verify`.
 Shared libraries function are just a name, you should know beforehand what are the parameters - usually by including a C header file
 - 06: Call verify.
-Since we're dealing with C we convert the `str` (Python's string) parmeter to `bytes` which is a C `char *`
+Since we're dealing with C we convert the `str` (Python's string) parameter to `bytes` which is a C `char *`
 - 07: Print the output.
 The return type from C is `char *`, or `bytes` in Python, we use `decode` to convert it back to `str`